1. Royal Botanical Gardens

 12. Festivals & Events

 From music and maple syrup to buskers, books and beer, Hamilton has festivals to suit every season and taste.
 So get out there and get festive!
-Check out our upcoming festivals

 The mother of all block parties has grown to become Hamilton’s most popular festival.
 Every September, the free arts festival shuts down James Street North to traffic for four glorious days of live music, art installations, food and fun.
 While the focus has always been music, the accompanying cultural experiences are just as noteworthy.
 Visitors should expect the unexpected as they wander the downtown core.
 A perfect introduction to Hamilton’s buzz-worthy arts scene.
-Explore our guide to Supercrawl

 14. Sporting Events

 Passion for sports runs deep in Hamilton.
 Whether you want to cheer on our home team or get in on the action, Hamilton’s got the perfect sporting event for fans and athletes alike.
 Just a few highlights include: the city’s iconic Tiger Cats rousing their fans at the newly rebuilt Tim Hortons Field; OHL champions the Hamilton Bulldogs; North America’s oldest foot race the Around the Bay Road Race (older than the Boston Marathon), and top-ranked golf courses.
-Check out upcoming Sporting Events.

 15. City of Music

 Hamilton has a vibrant music scene just waiting to be explored.
 You can find music everywhere – from stadiums to intimate clubs.
-To discover music in this city, you simply need to know where to go – see Music Venues in Hamilton
+To discover music in this city, you simply need to know where to go – see Music Events in Hamilton

 16. Food & Drink